July to September, 2020

 Participation rates by education level and immigrant status (core-aged population)

-In the third quarter of 2019, university degree holders and those with a postsecondary certificate or diploma continued to record the highest participation rates (90.2%), while those without a high school diploma had the lowest participation rate (59.2%).
-Year-over-year, participation rates for university degree holders and those with a postsecondary certificate or diploma slightly improved, but slightly decreased for those with and without a high school diploma.
+In the third quarter of 2020, those with a university degree continued to record the highest participation rate (89.5%), while those with less than a high school diploma had the lowest participation rate (61.1%).
+Year-over-year, the participation rate decreased for all education levels except for those with less than a high school diploma (+1.8 percentage points).

-In the third quarter of 2019, recent immigrants and very recent immigrants continued to have the lowest participation rates compared to established immigrants and those born in Canada.
-Year-over-year, participation rate for those born in Canada increased (+1.4 percentage points) and decreased for other immigrant groups.
+In the third quarter of 2020, recent immigrants and very recent immigrants continued to have the lowest participation rate compared to established immigrants and those born in Canada.
+Year-over-year, the participation rate increased for very recent immigrants (+6.3 percentage points) and decreased for established and recent immigrants and those born in Canada.

 Wages quarterly details